wallaby55/BitcoinArmory/linuxbuild/Linux_build_notes.md

 ## Verifying Source Code Authenticity

-The latest stable version of Armory is always be tagged in the git repository by its version number, and signed with the [Armory signing key (4922589A)](http://keyserver.ubuntu.com/pks/lookup?search=goatpig).
+The latest stable version of Armory will always be tagged in the git repository by its version number, and signed with the [Armory signing key (4922589A)](http://keyserver.ubuntu.com/pks/lookup?search=goatpig).
 For releases 0.93.3 and earlier, the [old Armory signing key (98832223)](http://keyserver.ubuntu.com/pks/lookup?search=Alan+Reiner) was used.

 Here’s how you download the Armory signing key directly into your keyring from the Ubuntu keyserver, and then verify the signature using `git tag -v`: